The Arts in Society Journal Collection consists of four journals and an annual review.

 Publishing in both electronic and print formats, we are committed to expanding the visibility, reach, and impact of research in The Arts in Society Journal Collection.

 Reviewers are selected on the basis of subject matter and disciplinary expertise.
 All review scores are based on clearly articulated criteria, leading to fairer and more precise feedback.

 We take seriously the "peer" of "peer review."
 After having work accepted for publication, authors become reviewers, making the journal truly the collaborative work of a Research Network.
-For their constructive contribution to other network members’ work, reviewers are listed annually as Content Reviewers of the corresponding journal volume.
+For their constructive contribution to other network members’ work, reviewers are listed annually as Reviewers of the corresponding journal volume.

 We don’t put undue weight on institutional affiliation, stage in career, previous publishing experience, national origins, or disciplinary perspective.
 If the paper is excellent, it will be considered for publication.